cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 * Provides a single sign on experience for SEPA staff - they can reuse their logins.

 #### Negative
 * If SEPA have a hosted AD setup, AD Connect would need to be used to keep the logins in sync.
-Any syncing operation introducs a possible point of failure which would need to be managed.
+Any syncing operation introduces a possible point of failure which would need to be managed.

 ### 2. Dynamics user accounts
 Managing user accounts directly in Dynamics.
 This option can only be used if the back stage users are logging into the Dynamics interface directly, it